cressica18/BOOTCAMP_REVIEW/README.md

 - On macOS I used `host.docker.internal` so the frontend container could reach the backend running on the host.
 - For Linux compatibility I documented using a user-defined Docker network and container names instead, since `host.docker.internal` may not always be available.

+### What Didn't Work

+- Running the backend without a bind mount or named volume caused all review data to be lost whenever the container was removed.
+This demonstrated why Docker volumes are necessary for persistent storage.

+- While testing on macOS, `host.docker.internal` worked for communication between containers and the host.
+However, this approach is not portable to every Linux environment, so I also documented a Docker network based approach for Linux compatibility.
+-
 ## Design

 This application uses a **cyberpunk neo-brutalist aesthetic**: